Marcel Peyrouton: Career

 Peyrouton next served as the Secretary General of French Algeria from 1931 to 1933, and as the Resident-General of Tunisia from 1933 to 1936.
-He served as the French Ambassador to Argentina from 1936 to 1940.
+He was Ambassador to Argentina from 1936 to 1940.

-Peyrouton served as the French Minister of the Interior from 1940 to 1941, during Vichy France.
-He served as the French Ambassador to Argentina once again from 1941 to 1942.
+After the French surrender in 1940, Peyrouton was appointed Minister of the Interior under Vichy France and served until 1941.
+In 1941, he was again sent as Ambassador to Argentina.

-Peyrouton was appointed as the Governor-General of French Algeria in January 1943.
-While American Jewish organizations objected to his appointment due to his recent Vichy past, US Ambassador Robert Daniel Murphy suggested Peyrouton was not antisemitic.
+In January 1943, at the suggestion of US Consul General Robert Daniel Murphy, Peyrouton was appointed Governor-General of French Algeria.
+While American Jewish organizations objected to his appointment due to his recent Vichy past, Murphy said Peyrouton was not antisemitic.
 Peyrouton resigned in June.
 In letters to Generals de Gaulle and Giraud he requested that he be allowed to serve as a captain in the infantry, the rank he held in the army reserve.
 His offer was accepted but he was arrested preventively on December 22, 1943 on orders from the Committee of National Liberation.

-Peyrouton gave evidence at Pétain's trial chiefly on the arrest of Laval.
-He was acquitted by the High Court on December 22, 1948.
-The court found that he had made serious mistakes but these were mitigated by his subsequent efforts to resist the Germans.
-The Legion of Honor Leonore database of recipients contains no information on Mr. Peyrouton suggesting that his award was revoked presumably in response to his collaboration with Germany.
+After the war, Peyrouton gave evidence at Pétain's trial, chiefly on the arrest of Laval.
+He was himself charged with collabaration, but was acquitted by the High Court on December 22, 1948.
+The Court found that he had made serious mistakes, but these were mitigated by his subsequent efforts to resist the Germans.
+His name was removed from the list of recipients of the Legion of Honor, suggesting that his award was revoked for his collaboration with Germany.